Arborists in the Blue Mountains, NSW

 in the Blue Mountains

 The Blue Mountains is one of NSW's most heavily treed and tightly regulated environments for tree work.
-Sitting 800 to 1,000 metres above sea level just west of Sydney, the region runs from Glenbrook and Blaxland on the lower escarpment up through Springwood, Hazelbrook and Lawson to the Upper Mountains centres of Katoomba, Leura, Blackheath and Mount Victoria — much of it surrounded by, or within, the Greater Blue Mountains World Heritage Area.
-Homes here are typically set among towering eucalypts — blue gums, ribbon gums, peppermints and angophoras — on steep bushland blocks, alongside the cool-climate exotics that give Leura and Mount Wilson their famous autumn colour.
-Removing or pruning these trees means dealing with strict council controls, powerlines, bushfire rules and difficult access — work for a qualified local arborist, not a general handyman.
+Climbing from around 160 metres above sea level at the eastern foot to over 1,000 metres at the top, just west of Sydney, the region runs from Glenbrook and Blaxland on the lower escarpment up through Springwood, Hazelbrook and Lawson to the Upper Mountains centres of Katoomba, Leura, Blackheath and Mount Victoria - much of it surrounded by, or within, the Greater Blue Mountains World Heritage Area.
+Homes here are typically set among towering eucalypts - blue gums, ribbon gums, peppermints and angophoras - on steep bushland blocks, alongside the cool-climate exotics that give Leura and Mount Wilson their famous autumn colour.
+The catch is that almost every one of those trees is protected, and so is a good deal of the ground they stand on, which makes the first question here a mapping question rather than a horticultural one.

 No booking fees